Defence Housing Authority Islamabad–Rawalpindi

-The Defence Housing Authority, Islamabad-Rawalpindi (DHAI-R) is an affluent residential neighbourhood or a gated community located within Islamabad–Rawalpindi metropolitan area of Pakistan.
+The Defence Housing Authority, Islamabad–Rawalpindi (DHAI-R) is an affluent residential neighbourhood or a gated community located within Islamabad–Rawalpindi metropolitan area of Pakistan.
 The neighbourhood is divided into five parts and straddles the Punjab provincial border.
 This neighbourhood was primarily established for military personnel in 1992 by the Armed Forces of Pakistan Welfare Department, however, currently both civilian and military families reside there.
-Today, DHA, Islamabad serves as one of the twin cities' most posh residential neighbourhoods.
+Today, DHA Islamabad–Rawalpindi serves as one of the twin cities' most posh residential neighbourhoods.